 Collaboration With Community Partners

-In addition to our own programs, the WWN supports the work of several other partner organizations in the community that benefit our watershed and/or raise environmental awareness.
+In addition to our own programs, the WWN supports the work of several other partner organizations in the community that benefit our watershed, raise environmental awareness and/or educate our community.
 At this time we have 2 active programs that we’re working on with our partners.

 Andrew Veilleux, SCS STEAM teacher